-Members of the Senior Leadership Team will give guidance on good behaviour in assemblies, using topics such as religious tolerance and understanding disabilities (e.g. stories for Jeans for Genes Day) as well as regular reminders of the school rules.
+Members of the Senior Leadership Team will give guidance on good behaviour in assemblies, using topics such as religious understanding and knowledge of disabilities (e.g. stories for Jeans for Genes Day) as well as regular reminders of the school rules.

-All staff are responsible for good behaviour and should lead by example.
+All staff are responsible for positive behaviour and should lead by example.
 Colleagues should be respectful to one another and should enforce any sanctions given by another.
 Should they feel a sanction was not deserved they should refer this to a senior colleague and not indicate this to the child.